-Dr. Cabrera is a UW Associate Professor of Ophthalmology, the Associate Director of Medical Student Education for Research and a physician at Seattle Children’s.
+Dr. Cabrera is a UW Associate Professor of Ophthalmology and Chief of Ophthalmology at Seattle Children’s.
 A graduate of Stanford University and the University of California at San Francisco School of Medicine, she completed her internship at Cabrini Medical Center- Mount Sinai School of Medicine in New York, followed by residency in ophthalmology at the University of California at San Francisco.
 She completed both a clinical and research fellowship in pediatric ophthalmology and strabismus at the Duke Eye Center.

 Dr. Cabrera is a member of various local and national organizations, including the American Academy of Ophthalmology, American Association for Pediatric Ophthalmology and Strabismus, Washington Academy of Eye Physician and Surgeons, Women in Ophthalmology and the Association for Research in Vision and Ophthalmology.
 She is board certified in ophthalmology.